spondec/soletrade/README.md

 #### Ambiguous trades

-An ambiguous trade is a trade when its target and stop prices kicked in at the same candlestick but since the candlestick is closed, the testing module can not tell which price trade has closed with so these trades are marked as " ambiguous" and excluded from the trade summary which will have no effect on the final test report.
+An ambiguous trade is a trade when its entry, target or stop prices kicked in at the same candlestick but since the candlestick is closed, the testing module can not tell which price trade has closed with so these trades are marked as " ambiguous" and excluded from the trade summary which will have no effect on the final test report.